lesaint/lesaint.github.io/damapping/framework/getting-started.md

 Unfortunately, to implement these principles, we need a lot of boiler plate code (one class + one interface for each type-to-type mapping?!).

-The goal of the *DAMapping framework* is to handle that problem: the developer writes bean mapping code in specific classes and only that.
+The goal of the *DAMapping framework* is to handle that problem: the developer writes object mapping code in specific classes and only that.
 Still, he or she gets all the benefits of the principles above.

 How it works
 ============

 The *DAMapping framework* achieves that by generating pure Java "glue" code:
-* between each bean mapping class
+* between each object mapping class
-* between bean mapping class and the rest of the application
+* between object mapping class and the rest of the application
-* between bean mapping class and the dependency injection frameworks
+* between object mapping class and the dependency injection frameworks

 Mind it!
-The *DAMapping framework* does not generate any bean mapping code and it is always **fully statically typed**!
+The *DAMapping framework* does not generate any object mapping code and it is always **fully statically typed**!

 The *DAMapping framework* is implemented as a (volontarily) limited set of [annotations](https://github.com/lesaint/damapping/tree/master/core-parent/annotations/src/main/java/fr/javatronic/damapping/annotation) and an Annotation Processor.

-As you will see below, using the *DAMapping framework* is very simple and it enforces little to no constraint at all on the way you should structure your bean mapping code.
+As you will see below, using the *DAMapping framework* is very simple and it enforces little to no constraint at all on the way you should structure your object mapping code.

 Basic usage of the framework
 ============================

-The class below is a `Mapper` as per DAMapping framework's definition: it is a class with a method doing bean mapping (talk about KISS).
+The class below is a `Mapper` as per DAMapping framework's definition: it is a class with a method doing object mapping (talk about KISS).

 The class is identified by the `@Mapper` annotation.